amichne/kapture/docs/configuration.md

 - Set `REAL_GIT` when the automatic resolver cannot find the real binary (WSL, custom installations, CI).
 - Use `--version`, `--help`, completion flags, and `git config` unaffected; the wrapper fast-paths these commands.
-- Network calls to your ticket system honour `trackingEnabled = false`; no session data is written in that mode.
+- Network calls to your task system honour `trackingEnabled = false`; no session data is written in that mode.

 ## Documentation Map